 Stanislaus County staff regularly attends ANC monthly meetings and collaborates with local non-profits, agencies, and stakeholders in the Airport Neighborhood.
-Stanislaus County staff will attend the March 10, 2014 meeting and inform stakeholders about the AAP process.
+Stanislaus County staff attended the March 10, 2014 meeting and informed stakeholders and residents about the AAP process.
+Staff provided information related to the Airport Sewer Project.
+One comment received raised concerns related to the cost to connect to the future sewer line.
+Many residents in the neighborhood are low income and may lack the funds needed to hire a contractor, obtain a building permit, and pay connection fees associated with tying into the sewer line.